 A transfer to Trochry, then a walk via the Hermitage into Dunkeld

-Today a transfer brings you to Trochry, a small hamlet.
-Take a route into Dunkeld which goes via The Hermitage, an area cared for by the National Trust of Scotland.
-It is a stretch of magical forest with towering Douglas firs and you can also visit the 18th century folly names Ossian's Hall.
-You may also spot wildlife such as beavers and you will also be following in the footsteps of notable visitors of the past including Wordsworth, Queen Victoria, Mendelssohn and Turner as you wander through this magnificent landscape.
+Today a transfer brings you close to the small hamlet of Trochry, from where you can begin your walk to Dunkeld via The Hermitage, an area cared for by the National Trust of Scotland.
+It is a stretch of magical forest with towering Douglas firs and you can also visit the 18th century folly named Ossian's Hall.
+You may spot wildlife such as beavers as you follow in the footsteps of notable visitors of the past including Wordsworth, Queen Victoria, Mendelssohn, and Turner as you wander through this magnificent landscape.

 Rest stopsAran Bakery